-- Roll a 1/2 walnut sized portion of dough into a ball.
-Form thumbprint area in the middle.
+- Roll a ½ walnut-sized portion of dough into a ball.
+Using your thumb, press a thumbprint or dent in the middle.

 - Roll in egg whites, then in hazelnuts.

-- Fill with jam and bake at 325 degrees F. for approximately 20 minutes.
+- Fill with jam and bake for approximately 20 minutes.

 This recipe from The Gracious Pantry archives.
 First published: Dec 16, 2009.